gesellc/angular2-tour-of-heroes/README.md

 We have much of the foundation we need to build an application.
 We're still missing a key piece: remote data access.

 In the next chapter, we’ll replace our mock data with data retrieved from a server using http.

+### Chapter 6 - We convert our service and components to use Angular's HTTP service

+#### Home Stretch

+We are at the end of our journey for now, but we have accomplished a lot.

+* We added the necessary dependencies to use HTTP in our application.
+* We refactored __HeroService__ to load heroes from a web API.
+* We extended __HeroService__ to support post, put and delete methods.
+* We updated our components to allow adding, editing and deleting of heroes.
+* We configured an in-memory web API.
+* We learned how to use Streams.